Steven Alan Bennett

 Second, in addition to the gender discrimination that has prevailed against women painters, over the course of time, figurative realism has come to be disfavored in many art schools, universities and galleries, disdained by academics and art establishment professionals whose preference for abstract or conceptual work has led them to ignore or repudiate the realistic depiction of persons or figures.

 Bennett and Dr. Melotti Schmidt are also involved in various philanthropic pursuits.
-Among these, they are avid supporters of the Friends of Kenyan Orphans, a charity which provides shelter, necessities and K-12 education to AIDS orphans in Kenya.
-In addition, Bennett is a founding trustee of the Center for Thomas More Studies, an advanced studies institute at the University of Dallas and a director of the Studio Incamminati, a realist art school in Philadelphia.
+Among these, they are avid supporters of the Friends of Kenyan Orphans, a charity which provides food, shelter and K-12 education to orphans in Kenya.
+In addition, Bennett is a founding trustee of the Center for Thomas More Studies, an advanced studies institute at the University of Dallas.
+He is also a director on the board of the Studio Incamminati, a realist art school in Philadelphia where he and Elaine sponsor a lecture series, The Bennett-Schmidt Lectures on the Higher Aim of Art.

 Dr. Elaine Melotti Schmidt